tayebiarasteh/RadADA/README.md

-# Empowering Radiologists with GPT-4’s Advanced Data Analysis Extension: A Journey to Uncover Insights in Autonomous Data Analytics
+# Equipping Radiologists with Advanced Data Analysis Extension of GPT-4: A Journey to Uncover Insights in Autonomous Data Analytics

 Overview